grpc/grpc.io/README.md

  1. Clone this repo.
  2. From a terminal window, change to the cloned repo directory.
- 3. Get NPM packages and git submodules, including the the [Docsy][] theme:
+ 3. Get NPM packages and git submodules, including the [Docsy][] theme:
     ```console
     $ npm install
     ```